 Ending a marriage is never a happy event.
-But at least you got a good settlement, and those regular checks from your (insert your own description here) ex-spouse are completely warranted.
-They also are completely taxable.
+If you got a good settlement, those regular checks from your ex-spouse are taxable.

-The 1 good tax surprise here is for the ex who's paying spousal support.
-Those check amounts are tax-deductible.
+The one good tax surprise here is for the ex who's paying spousal support.
+Those amounts are tax-deductible.